Types of Aortic Valve Disease

 There are two main types of aortic valve disease:

-- Stenosis — the valve does not open enough to allow blood to leave the heart and spread to the body
+- Aortic Stenosis — the valve is too tight and does not open enough to allow blood to leave the heart and spread to the body

 Watch the video below as Dr. Robbin Cohen describes aortic stenosis